Heatmiser: Musical style

 Heatmiser was labeled as a "homocore" or "queercore" band by the mainstream press, because of the themes espoused in the songs of the openly gay Gust.
 It was also speculated that Gust and Smith were lovers.
-Elliott Smith repeatedly denied this in interviews or that he was even gay.
+Smith repeatedly denied this in interviews or that he was even gay.
 Smith also said that Gust's being gay was "not a big deal, [nor] anyone's business".

-Elliott Smith later dismissed the group's music as "loud", and his own singing on their first album as "an embarrassment".
+Smith later dismissed the group's music as "loud", and his own singing on their first album as "an embarrassment".
 Smith also bemoaned that being in Heatmiser changed the songs he was writing at the time into "loud rock songs with no dynamic."
 Heatmiser also frustrated the members of the band.
 In an interview, Smith recalled:

 I was being a total actor, acting out a role I didn't even like.
 I couldn't come out and show where I was coming from.
 I was always disguised in this loud rock band.
 [In the beginning] we all got together, everyone wanted to play in a band and it was fun, then after a couple of years we realized that none of us really liked this kind of music, and that we didn't have to play this way.
 You didn't have to turn all these songs you wrote into these loud... things. [...]
 It was kinda weird – people that came to our shows, a majority of them were people I couldn't relate to at all.
 Why aren't there more people like me coming to our shows?
 Well, it's because I'm not even playing the kind of music that I really like.